‘General Hospital’ Spoilers Bombshell: ‘GH’ Best Kept Secret Leaked – Patient 6 Is Cassadine Assassin!

 Who is Patient 6?

 GH spoilers indicate the ABC soap is drawing on a character from the tabletop game BattleCon: War of Indines.
 While most soaps tend to re-do their own history over and over or borrow from other soaps, General Hospital is finally drawing inspiration from a unique source.
-BattleCon is a dueling card game made by 99Games and Patient 6 is a BattleCon character.
+BattleCon is a dueling card game made by 99Games, and Patient 6 is a BattleCon character.
 Once you hear his description, you’ll be able to guess exactly what’s coming on GH.
 You can read it yourself on the BattleCon wiki.

 No wonder Soap Chick cleaned house.
 Wonder if she got in trouble with #GH for spoiling the big reveal??https://t.co/yS07g3yfqu pic.twitter.com/jaBVjeZ5Fe